vexuzdorotan/Video-Search__React/README.md

 ## Video Search | ReactJS

-A small application to search 5 videos from YouTube API, built with Material UI and React.
+A small application to search 5 videos from YouTube API, built with Semantic UI and React.

 ## Installation and Setup Instructions